Angie Johnson, who possesses two decades of coaching experience in the SEC, Big Ten and ACC, joined the Lady Bulldogs' staff in June 2012.

 Johnson had been at Florida State since 1997.
 In addition, she was an assistant coach at Wisconsin from 1994-97.

-In Johnson's 18 seasons of coaching at the Division I level, 12 teams have advanced to postseason play.
-That tally includes 10 trips to the NCAA Tournament (eight at FSU and two at Wisconsin), including Florida State's first-ever "Elite Eight" in 2010.
+In Johnson's 20 seasons of coaching at the Division I level, 14 teams have advanced to postseason play.
+That tally includes 12 trips to the NCAA Tournament (two at Wisconsin, eight at FSU and two at Georgia), including Florida State's first-ever "Elite Eight" in 2010 and the Lady Bulldogs' "Ellite Eight" run in 2013.

 "UGA has one of the richest winning histories in women's basketball and has every component needed to be even more of a national powerhouse," Johnson said.
 "Its first-rate facilities, academic excellence and amazing athletic traditions are among the things that initially draw you in, but what I continually hear from staff and players is that the family atmosphere created by Coach Landers is the best part of Georgia Basketball.
 To have this opportunity to work alongside him is an honor and I couldn't be more thrilled."